erikhuan/erikhuan.github.io/essays/ui-frameworks.md

 ## Bootstrap

 My first framework that I learned was Bootstrap.
 I never really went into depth with the language, but what I did learn from using it was how easy it was to make columns on pages and just structuring the layout in general.
 Bootstrap allowed me to make simple webpages that were responsive to how large the screen size was for the user.
 If the user shrank their window the webpage would accomodate for the size and rearrange the contents on the page to fit the window.

+link last year's project

+talk about semantic ui and how similar it is mention spoken language